Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Getting Started - Part 4.md

 use case for this is to forward a pair you are currently processing in a ForEachPair operation into a new `PairStream`.
 However, if you simply wish to filter pairs, you can instead choose to disable them.
-Each pair has an enabled state, and disabled pairs by default are excluded from the ForEachPair operation.
+Each pair has an enabled state, and disabled pairs are excluded from the ForEachPair operation by default.
 Although you can specify to include the disabled pairs at schedule time.

 If two `PairStreams` were created with the same configuration and same